‘Āina based education

 Volunteer Events

-Lāna‘i CHC hosts a variety of community volunteer events throughout the year.
+Lāna‘i Culture & Heritage Center hosts a variety of community volunteer events throughout the year.
 These events focus on caring for Lāna‘i’s wahi pana or cherished places of the past.
 Event locations include Hi‘i Agricultural Heiau, Kānepu‘u Dryland Forest, and Ka Lanakila Church and Waia‘ōpae Fishpond in the historic Keōmoku coastal village.
-Additionally, Lāna‘i CHC hosts several volunteer events around Memorial Day, including a cemetery clean-up, to honor all of those who have come before us.
+Additionally, Lāna‘i CHC hosts several volunteer events for Memorial Day, including a cemetery clean-up, to honor our ancestors.

 Lāna‘i Culture & Heritage Center’s Plant Nursery